 Costs can vary depending upon a variety of things, such as the square footage, age and foundation of the house.

 What type of report will you provide and when will I get it?

-Ask to see samples to make sure you understand his or her reporting style.
+Ask to see samples to make sure you understand his reporting style.
 Also make sure the timeline works for you.

 Can I be there for the inspection?

 This could be a valuable learning opportunity.
 If your inspector refuses, this should raise a red flag.

 Are you a member of a professional home inspector association?
 What other credentials do you hold?

 Ask to see their membership ID; it’s some assurance.